 Exporting your instruments as audio plugins

 In order to make changes to your newly exported plugin you only need to edit the associated .csd file.
+You don't need to keep exporting the plugin each time.
 For instance, on Windows you might have a plugin called "SavageCabbage.dll".
 If you wish to make some changes to this plugin you only have to edit the corresponding "SavageCabbage.csd" file.
 In order to see the changes in your plugin host you will need to delete and reinstate the plugin from the track.
 Once you remove and add the plugin it will show the new changes.